Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/DOCUMENTATION.md

 Upon further consultation with our advisor though, we decided not to keep this finetuning data for future work, but did not carry out any further experiments, given also the danger of increasing hallucinations in the model's output after finetuning.

-# 4. Experimental Setup and Results
+# 4. Experimental Setup & Results

 ## 4.1 Data
 <!--